grasdk/Synology-NAS-tricks/README.md

 * Copy the needed file `cp /tmp/vpnc_current /usr/local/vpn/vpninfo`
 * Add `vpn_connect_dsm52.sh` to the same folder `/usr/local/vpn/`
 * Schedule `/usr/local/vpn/vpn_connect_dsm52.sh start` and `/usr/local/vpn/vpn_connect_dsm52.sh stop` as needed in your task planner.

+## Notes on VPN and DSM 5.2

+My old DSM 5.2 is the target of my backups.
+It does not support many different VPN types, so you may have to try some different ones, before you find one you can use.